jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (1) A Māori who is eligible to be registered as an elector may choose to be registered as an elector of— (a) a Māori electoral district; or
   (b) a General electoral district.
-(2) The option under subsection (1) (the Māori option) may be exercised by a person in accordance with section 77.
+(2) The option under subsection (1) may be exercised by a person in accordance with section 77.

 ### 77 Exercise of Māori option
 Exercise of option by 17-year-olds